-For people with a previous driving disqualification, affordable car insurance can be hard to find.
-Read our guide and learn how to save on car insurance if you’ve had a driving ban.
+If you have a driving or criminal conviction, affordable car insurance can be hard to find.
+Read on to find out how to save on your car insurance if you’re a convicted driver.

 Your driving disqualification is likely to affect your car insurance costs for five years, as insurers usually ask about any driving convictions within this period.

 If you’ve been disqualified from driving you must inform your insurer straight away.
 You’re technically in breach of your car insurance contract as you no longer hold a valid licence.

 If you’ve been banned temporarily and want to keep your car for when you’re back on the road, your car is legally required to be insured for third party damage, unless you apply for a SORN (statutory off-road notice).

 Once you’ve been sentenced to a driving disqualification you’ll need to call your insurer and they should temporarily amend your policy for the duration of your driving ban.